 In recent years social selling has been the focus of most company’s sales and marketing strategies.
 Focusing on building relationships with potential customers through social media platforms was seen as the way to generate the most, and best quality, leads.

 But a new way of selling is coming to the forefront: digital selling.
-It incorporates social selling but adds to it.
-It’s not just about engaging with people on social media, but also about using digital selling tools to optimize your sales strategy and drive your lead generation opportunities.
+It incorporates social selling but it’s not just about engaging with people on social media.
+It is also about using digital selling tools to optimize your sales strategy and drive your lead generation opportunities.

-One of the most important of these digital selling tools, are those that provide you with data and analytics on your business and customers.
-It’s becoming more and more obvious that utilising the power of analytics can help to increase your lead generation by showing you what is and isn’t working with your sales and marketing strategies.
+The most important of these digital selling tools are those that provide you with data on your business and customers.
+It’s becoming more and more obvious that utilizing the power of analytics can help to increase your lead generation.
+It shows you what is and isn’t working with your sales and marketing strategies.